starivera/GalSpecFitX/paper/paper.md

 ## Template Retrieval

 `GalSpecFitX` includes access to sample spectral templates for both `Starburst99` and `BPASS`, with full libraries obtainable via Git Large File Storage (LFS).
-Templates are converted to FITS format with filenames encoding the IMF, metallicity, and age of each model (see the README for details).
+Templates are converted to FITS format with filenames encoding the Initial Mass Function (IMF), metallicity, and age of each model (see the README for details).

 Example filename conventions: